 In August 2020, when California was hit by record heat waves and wildfires and millions of people turned on air conditioners, some electric utilities began rolling blackouts.
 “We were able to provide a lot of energy savings even in a situation in which we were having a heatwave and the grid was in crisis,” DeVries says.
 “Fossil fuel power plants were struggling.
 Some went offline.
 Transmission lines were failing.
 OhmConnect showed up, and I think that’s been an important part of proving that we can be even more reliable than fossil fuels.”
 OhmConnect paid its customers $1.3 million, over a week, to reduce demand by nearly one gigawatt-hour.

 One of the challenges, he says, is that potential participants are often skeptical that they can be paid for essentially doing nothing.
 To date, the company has created a network of 150,000 homes.
 But over the next two years, it plans to grow to 700,000 homes, making it the largest virtual power plant in the country.
 A recent $100 million investment from Sidewalk Infrastructure Partners will help subsidize the smart devices sent to customers.

 It’s a system that can particularly help lower-income households who might not otherwise have been part of the transition to clean energy because they couldn’t afford solar panels (or they rent, and don’t own a roof) and don’t yet drive an electric car.
 “For a large portion of our customers, OhmConnect is the first time they’ve really seen a benefit because of the transition to renewable energy and a smart grid,” says DeVries.
 “They’re getting paid to participate in the grid in a way that they haven’t had the ability to do.
 I think it’s really critical that as we build out the next generation of infrastructure to make sure that we’re not leaving anybody behind.”

-Clicking on button will open the article on Fast Company’s website.
+Click to read original article on Fast Company's website.